andgordio/mockupless/docs/Courses/InteractionBasics/Objects/objects-pro.md

 ## Conditional style

-Lastly an object’s variable can be used for [conditional styling](./../Conditionals/styles.html#conditional-styles).
+Finally, an object’s variable can be used for [conditional styling](./../Conditionals/styles.html#conditional-styles).
 The code below applies different styles to read and unread items:

 ```html{2,6,9}
 <div v-for="contact in contacts" class="my-3">